mmondics/aiops-z/README.md

 # AIOps with IBM Z and LinuxONE

-In this tutorial, you will walk become familiar with IBM's three strategic AIOps solutions - Instana, Turbonomic, and IBM Cloud Pak for AIOps - and the capabilities they have to monitor and manage IBM Z applications and infrastructure.
+In this tutorial, you will become familiar with three of IBM's strategic AIOps solutions - Instana, Turbonomic, and IBM Cloud Pak for AIOps - and the capabilities they have to monitor and manage IBM Z applications and infrastructure.

 ## Environment Overview